 - 4315 Likes

 A hackable text editor for the 21st Century.

 At GitHub, we're building the text editor we've always wanted.
 A tool you can customize to do anything, but also use productively on the first day without ever touching a config file.
 Atom is modern, approachable, and hackable to the core.
 We can't wait to see what you build with it.

 Atom is also a platform with 11 apps listed on AlternativeTo.
 Browse all 11 apps for Atom.

-Autocompletion Clean design Code completion Collaborative writing Community based Customizable Extensible by Plugins/Extensions Folder Hierarchy Fuzzy Finder GIT support GitHub integration Gitlab integration Hackable Integrated Development Environment Interior Design Live collaboration Minimap Modular System Multiple languages Multiple cursors Support for Multiple programming languages Distraction-free UI Package Control Package Manager Plugin API Plugin manager Real time collaboration Separated workspaces Support for NodeJS Syntax Highlighting Tabbed interface Teletype Support for Themes Unit Testing Add a feature
+Autocompletion Clean design Code completion Collaborative writing Community based Customizable Extensible by Plugins/Extensions Folder Hierarchy Fuzzy Finder GIT support GitHub integration Gitlab integration Hackable IDE Interior Design Live collaboration Minimap Modular System Multiple languages Multiple cursors Distraction-free UI Package Control Package Manager Plugin API Plugin manager Real time collaboration Separated workspaces Support for NodeJS Syntax Highlighting Tabbed interface Teletype Support for Themes Unit Testing Add a feature

 Make this page better by adding screenshots to Atom.

 Needs a lot of space and system resources to do something way slower than others that I've tested.